LAKAHDKISAR/Basilisk-Run/README.md

 ## Acknowledgements

-The graphics.py library is inspired by the Code in Place project.
+- The graphics.py library is inspired by the Code in Place project.
-Sound effects were sourced from Freesound.org under appropriate licenses — thank you to the creators for making these available.
+- Sound effects were sourced from Freesound.org under appropriate licenses.
+Thank you to the creators for making these available.